 For PIP-related claims, HCS will process medical bills according to the terms of applicable network participation agreements.
 Reimbursement amounts will be reduced by any applicable copayments or deductibles as defined by a claimant’s automobile insurance policy.

-Under current New Jersey PIP regulations, physicians and health care professionals are able to seek reimbursement from the claimant for any applicable copayments or deductibles that were applied to the reimbursement.
+Under current New Jersey PIP regulations, providers may seek reimbursement from the claimant for any copayments or deductibles that were applied to the payment.